 Under Important updates, choose Install updates automatically (recommended).

 If your device came with a disc, it might contain software that installs a driver.
-Before you install a driver from a disc, check the info that comes with it to make sure it supports your current version of Windows.
+Before you install a driver from a disc, check the info that comes with it to be sure it supports your current version of Windows.

 You can also search for new drivers on the manufacturer's website.
 Driver updates are often available in the support section of their website.
 Download the latest driver for your device, and follow the installation instructions on the website.
 You can usually double-tap or double-click the downloaded file to install the driver on your PC.